adityanaithani/jumbo-bot/README.md

 If you want to run this bot yourself, follow the instructions on Discord's developer page [here](https://discord.com/developers/docs/intro) to create an application.

-- create .env file, enter discord api key
+- create a .env file, enter your api keys (Discord and FlightLabs) and you should be good to go!
+Invite the bot to your server and go wild :)

-- (ideally) your own key for AirLabs (I'm on the free plan that gives you ~1000 requests per month and I've probably used most of them up in testing!)

-- yeah who's doing this anyway lmao